newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 }
 ```

-3. To draw the association precisesly, open the file `lab0/package.json` and find the value of the attribute `nr1.uuid`.
+3. To draw the association precisely, open the file `lab0/package.json` and find the value of the attribute `nr1.uuid`.
 That uuid is the identifier of your package.

 4. Save the `nr1.json`, then navigate back https://one.newrelic.com/?nerdpacks=local and click on the `Lab0Launcher`.
 Your browser window should look similar to below with the `lab0-nerdlet` launched.